-Priced at a fraction of the DAP counterpart’s price, and is definitely one of the most feature-packed dongles to hit the market recently it is perhaps a true alternative to the award-winning Luxury and Precision W2.
+Priced at a fraction of the DAP counterpart’s price, and definitely one of the most feature-packed dongles to hit the market recently it is perhaps a true alternative to the award-winning Luxury and Precision W2.

 If you are not content with the offerings in the market and want to try something a bit different, this is currently the only viable R-2R option sub-$500.

-While most modern dongles use a delta-sigma DAC implementation, the RU6’s R-2R relies instead on a vast array of discreet components to perform digital to analog conversion, in the form of 96 pieces of resistors at 48 per channel with precisely matching parameters.
+While most modern dongles use a delta-sigma DAC implementation, the RU6’s R-2R relies instead on a vast array of discreet components to perform digital-to-analog conversion, in the form of 96 pieces of resistors at 48 per channel with precisely matching parameters.

 In addition, Cayin developed a proprietary, high-precision resistor network for volume control, which further enhance the performance within the output stream.